lingui/js-lingui/docs/guides/plurals.rst

      other: '# knih'
    })

-This make jsLingui_ useful also for unilingual projects, i.e: if you don't translate your app at all.
+This make LinguiJS_ useful also for unilingual projects, i.e: if you don't translate your app at all.
 Plurals, number and date formatting are common in every language.